 Third-parties that cookies will be shared with,

 According to CCPA, all businesses providing service to Californians must provide a clear link on their website with the title of “Do not sell my personal information.”
 Moreover, the link must not require customers to create an account to opt-out.

 If a customer chooses to opt-out from the distribution of their data to third parties, that business is not allowed to charge different prices for its services, deny giving customer support or provide a different level of quality for services.

 Customers have the right to access and obtain a copy of their personal information, which has been gathered by the business in the past 12 months.

 Website users also have the right to request personal data deletion.
-In this case, the company which gathers data of a visitor claimed deletion must permanently clear all personal data except the strictly necessary ones.
+In this case, the company which gathers the data of a visitor who claimed deletion must permanently clear all personal data except the strictly necessary ones.

 Furthermore, businesses cannot sell the personal information of customers under the age of 16 unless parents first authorize them in the first place.

-In the CCPA, a business is defined as companies, partnerships, legal entities, and associations that are operated for the financial benefits of its stakeholders.
+In the CCPA, a business is defined as companies, partnerships, legal entities, and associations that are operated for the financial benefits of stakeholders.